 With 220 kilometres of coastline, Tasmania’s east coast is made for aquatic adventures.
 Sea kayaking, surfing, cruising and fishing are all easily accessible along the Great Eastern Drive.

 Freycinet Adventures at Coles Bay offers guided sea kayaking experiences including the award-winning Freycinet Paddle—a morning or evening exploration of the Freycinet coast and its abundant wildlife, from sea eagles to little penguins, dolphins and even migrating whales.
 Lonely Planet has named the Twilight Freycinet Paddle one of Tasmania’s top ten outdoor adventures.
 Tasmanian Expeditions also offers a six-day cycling, walking and kayaking tour of the east coast.
-Or for experienced paddlers, sea kayak rental is available from Freycinet Adventures, and Coles Bay Hire also rents canoes and kayaks.
+Or for experienced paddlers, sea kayak rental is available from Freycinet Adventures.

 The Great Eastern Drive’s best surf spots are clustered along the Surf Coast, between Bicheno and St Helens Point.
 The beaches at Seymour, Chain of Lagoons, Four Mile Creek, Falmouth, Scamander and Beaumaris offer reliable swells year round, with crystal clear, uncrowded waves just about everywhere you look.
 Buy or hire gear at surf shops along the coast and acquire some local knowledge on where to find the best breaks, or check surf conditions online at sites like Magic Seaweed and Surfing Tasmania.

-East Coast Cruises offers group charters and full day guided cruise and walking tours of Maria Island, Schouten Island and the Freycinet Peninsula and Beach and Boat, at Orford, offers flexible, catered or self-catered boat charter options and day trip cruises to Maria Island and Spring Bay aboard the sailing vessel Mater Cara.
+East Coast Cruises offers group charters and full day guided cruise and walking tours of Maria Island, Schouten Island and the Freycinet Peninsula and offer flexible, catered or self-catered boat charter options and day trip cruises to Maria Island and Spring Bay aboard the sailing vessel Mater Cara.

 Bay of Fires Eco Tours also offers 2-3 hour tours to the Bay of Fires, The Gardens and St Helens Island departing from Binalong Bay aboard the ecotourism vessel Infurneaux.